 I loved postpartum sitz baths for a few reasons:

 - Pain Relief.
 Warm water is incredibly soothing postpartum (and once you can handle hot water, that’s even better).
 Perineal pain varies from new mom to new mom, but for most of us it’s a very unique kind of ache.
 Many women also struggle with having a bowel movement because of this, and a sitz bath can help bring relief.
-If you choose to add epsom salt or essential oils, postpartum sitz baths can make an even bigger impact on your pain level.
+If you choose to add epsom salt or essential oils, herbal baths can make an even bigger impact on your pain level.
 If you are struggling with warm water, you can try to dissolve the epsom salts and essential oils in warm water and let it cool a take cold sitz baths instead.

 - Speeding Up Healing.
-It’s amazing how many “natural” postpartum recovery techniques have been shown to help speed up healing!
+It’s amazing how many “natural” postpartum recovery techniques have been shown to help speed up the healing process!
 Check out this article at WebMD.com for more details.

 - Cleaning Up.
 You’re going to feel pretty uncomfortable down there for a minute, and even using medicated wipes or a peri-bottle might be painful.
 Being able to submerge yourself even a little bit in water will help you not only feel better, but will also help you keep your healing body cleaner.